-

 System requirements

-What is the minimum hardware requirement for NetScaler VPX?
+What are the minimum hardware requirements for NetScaler VPX?

-- Processor requirements: Dual core server with Intel Xeon and AMD (EPYC).
+Processor Dual core server with Intel Xeon or AMD EPYC.

 Note: